ecopsychologer/pokeemerald/README.md

 # Pokémon Emerald

 This is a decompilation of Pokémon Emerald.
+This branch will maximize your party's IV's when you heal your pokemon.

 It builds the following ROM: